robertcedwards/juice-docs/docs/dev/api/data-structures/jbdeploytiered721delegatedata.md

   @member reservedTokenBeneficiary The address receiving the reserved token
   @member store The store contract to use.
   @member flags A set of flags that help define how this contract works.
+  @member governanceType The type of governance to allow the NFTs to be used for.
 */
 struct JBDeployTiered721DelegateData {
   IJBDirectory directory;